hani0714/Yolov4_Colab/README.md

-_Please Download this file Seperately to avoid error_
+_Please Download 'weight' file Seperately to avoid error_
 _make "yolo" folder in your gdrive first and put all the files before you run ipynb file_

 ### custom.names